accellionapis/api-guide/source/includes/_creatingapirequests.md

 # Creating API Requests

 When making web requests to the API from your own application, make sure to include your token in the header for your request.
-The steps for obtaining this token were outlined in the [Prerequisites](#prerequisites)section of this documentation.
+The steps for obtaining this token were outlined in the [Prerequisites](#prerequisites) section of this documentation.
 This section will outline how to include the token in your request from a third-party application

 Most modern web browsers either come with a set of developer tools (e.g., Chrome Developer Tools) or have a set that can be found online (e.g., Firebug for Firefox).
 In the developer tools, there will generally be a Network tab that will show all network calls being made through the browser.
 There are also a number of standalone software applications   that can be used to do this (e.g., Fiddler, Wireshark, Charles Proxy).